Civil and Environmental Engineering

 Advanced problems in the analysis and design of concrete structures, design of slender columns; biaxial bending; two-way slabs; strut and tie models; lateral and vertical load analysis of multistory buildings; introduction to design for seismic forces; use of structural computer programs.
 Course offered every third semester.
 3 hours lecture; 3 semester hours.
 Prerequisite: CEEN445.

 CEEN542.
-TIMBER AND MASONRY DESIGN.
+DESIGN OF WOOD STRUCTURES.
 3.0 Semester Hrs.

-(II) The course develops the theory and design methods required for the use of timber and masonry as structural materials.
-The design of walls, beams, columns, beam-columns, shear walls, and structural systems are covered for each material.
-Gravity, wind, snow, and seismic loads are calculated and utilized for design.
-Connection design and advanced seismic analysis principles are introduced.
-3 hours lecture; 3 semester hours.
+(II) The course develops the theory and design methods required for the use of wood as a structural material.
+The design of walls, beams, columns, beam-columns, shear walls, and structural systems are covered with consideration of gravity, wind, snow, and seismic loads.
 Prerequisite: CEEN314 or equivalent.

 CEEN544.
 STRUCTURAL PRESERVATION OF EXISTING AND HISTORIC BUILDINGS.
 3.0 Semester Hrs.